Free Port Forwarding with Termux

 Security Considerations

-While Cloudflare Tunnel is secure, it's vital to protect the service you are exposing:
+While using an SSH tunnel is secure, it's vital to protect the service you are exposing:

 • Least Privilege: Only expose services that absolutely need to be publicly accessible.